ocoboco/cloud-config-toolkit/usage-tutorial.md

 }
 ```

-Contrary, the following application configuration is invalid, because the required property `city` is missing:
+Contrary, the following application configuration is *invalid*, because the required property `city` is missing:

 ```json
 {